myffs/Fnf-EchoEngine/README.md

 ## Compile instructions

-If you wanna compile the engine, use `lime build windows` to compile it or go to art and press the first bat, or if you want debug mode use the debug bat.
+If you wanna compile the engine, use `lime build windows` to compile it or go to art and press the first bat, or if you want debug mode use the debug bat or use the html 5 bat if you want to compile for html 5.
+(MACOS BAT SOON!)

 If you don't now how to compile the engine open the file named "yes.bat"